ashvinvarma2/feedly_clone/README.md

 # README

 ### Description
+  - This application is build with an intension of exploring new features of Rails 7 such as Hotwire ( Turbo + Stimulus )
   - Feedly helps you keep up with the topics and trends that matter most to you, without the overwhelm.
 We’ll show you how to get started.

 ### Prerequisites